NORTH EAST BASS ASSOCIATION OF CONNECTICUT, INC.

 deem may be a detriment to this tournament trail.

-Entry fees for the 6 regular season Invitational Tournaments and the State
+4. FEES: Entry fees for the 6 regular season Invitational Tournaments will

-be collected at the ramp each day and paid out on day two.
+collected at the ramp each day and paid out on day two.

 a.
 Payment for the Regular season Invitational Tournaments will be 80% of